Offer

 Conclusion

-In this post, we gave users plenty of ways to rename AD group easily.
-So now the administrators neither have to worry about how to change the name of a group in the Active Directory nor worry about shifting all elements to a new group.
+This post gave users plenty of ways to rename AD groups easily.
+So now the administrators do not have to worry about changing the name of a group in the Active Directory or shifting all elements to a new group.
 The task can be completed with PowerShell, command line, users and Computers portal, or even the administrative center.
 Moreover, any changes can be verified with the help of an automated reporting tool as underlined in the best practices.

 author